envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Don't use flags as function parameters
+##### Are you avoiding flags as function parameters?

 Boolean flags in function parameters often indicate that a function is doing too much.
 When a function's behavior changes based on a boolean parameter, it's violating the Single Responsibility Principle.

 **Bad:**
 ```javascript